SharkLava/quick-and-dirty-arch-install-guide/README.md

 Cannot write on external hard drive: https://askubuntu.com/a/172671
 # Post Notes
 ## Disclaimers(Yes again)
 Since this guide was written with the intent to act as a general guide I will not be covering many things.
-However all of these should be very easy to do on your own and if you're ever lost refer to ArchWiki it has the answer to everything you're looking for.This includes:
+However all of these should be very easy to do on your own and if you're ever lost refer to ArchWiki, it has the answer to everything you're looking for.This includes:
 - Fingerprint scanners
 - Facial Identification
 - Graphics Drivers